cltk/greek_training_set_sentence_cltk/README.md

   Sent Starter: [429.5321] 'ἐντεῦθεν'
 ```

+If you think your training set and tokenizer is an improvement over the CLTK's current, please submit a pull request.

 LICENSE
 -------
 This software is, like the rest of the CLTK, licensed under the MIT license (see LICENSE).
-The texts included in `models/` come [from Perseus](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3atext%3a1999.01.0201) and are licensed under the [Creative Commons Attribution-ShareAlike 3.0 United States License](http://creativecommons.org/licenses/by-sa/3.0/us/).
+The texts for the training sentences comes [from Perseus](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3atext%3a1999.01.0201) and are licensed under the [Creative Commons Attribution-ShareAlike 3.0 United States License](http://creativecommons.org/licenses/by-sa/3.0/us/).